shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - idl - "interface description language" - we define the api and data types in this language
 - then, the rpc framework we use generates 2 separate implementations - "server stub" and "client stub"
 - they include the corresponding classes for the api and data types we define in the interface description language
+- so, the idea is our programs just interact with these server / client stubs, and they take care of everything else
-- rpc will also take care of marshalling / unmarshalling the request / response for us automatically
+- rpc will take care of marshalling / unmarshalling the request / response for us automatically
 - it might include propagation of exception etc as well
 - rpc helps the clients focus on performing an action on the server systems, and not worry about the network communication
 - drawbacks -